rightjs/rightjs-docs/docs/en/docs/fx/fx.md

 # Fx Basics

 By default RightJS comes with the basic visual effects package.
-It has one base (abstract) class Fx which defines the common visual effects interface and is used as the basis for all the other Fx classes.
+It has one base (abstract) class `Fx`, which defines the common visual effects interface and is used as the basis for all the other effect classes.

 ## Events

-Fx objects handle the following events:
+`Fx` objects handle the following events:

 * start
 * finish